 Rail transportation in Napa County is limited to commercial and freight services.
-As of this update, freight service is limited; the California Northern Railroad extends through the southern part of the County, from Suisun/Fairfield in Solano County through Napa Junction and to Brazos Junction on the Napa River, with a spur extending north to Streblow.
+No commuter rail service exists within the County at this time.
+(The Napa Valley Wine Train is not a transportation service but is a sightseeing operation extending between Napa and St. Helena.)
+As of this update, freight service is limited; the California Northern Railroad extends through the southern part of the

+County, from Suisun/Fairfield in Solano County through Napa Junction and to Brazos Junction on the Napa River, with a spur extending north to Streblo.